-The 2019 Motorsport UK Media Tabard is green, with the Motorsport UK logo, year, word 'MEDIA', tabard number, and warning triangle.
+The 2022 Motorsport UK Media Tabard is Yellow, with the Motorsport UK logo, year, word 'MEDIA', tabard number, and warning triangle.

-If anybody is seen at an event in 2019 wearing a 2018 (purple); 2017 (blue) or 2016 (white) Motorsport UK/MSA Media Tabard, they must not be given any access privileges over and above an ordinary spectator and, if possible without conflict, the tabard should be confiscated and returned to the Communications Department at Motorsport UK House.
+If anybody is seen at an event in 2022 wearing a 2020/21 (light blue), 2019 (green), 2018 (purple); 2017 (blue) or 2016 (white) Motorsport UK/MSA Media Tabard, they must not be given any access privileges over and above an ordinary spectator and, if possible without conflict, the tabard should be confiscated and returned to the Communications Department at Motorsport UK House.